Executive Vice President, Johnson & Johnson MedTech

 Leading J&J's medical device growth strategy, including vision

-For a decade, patients choosing premium lenses during cataract surgery have faced a trade-off: better range of vision, but dimmer, lower-contrast sight—especially in low light.
-On March 12, 2026, the Food and Drug Administration approved Johnson & Johnson's TECNIS PureSee, the first extended depth of focus lens cleared in the United States without a warning for loss of contrast sensitivity.
-In clinical trials, 97% of patients reported no bothersome visual disturbances like halos or glare.
+For a decade, patients choosing premium lenses during cataract surgery have faced a trade-off: better vision range, but dimmer, lower-contrast sight—especially in low light.
+On March 12, 2026, the FDA approved Johnson & Johnson's TECNIS PureSee, the first extended depth of focus lens cleared in the U.S. without a contrast sensitivity warning.

 No stories match your search